JustynaBroniszewska/GitWorkshop/README.md

 Let's add another line with some typos!

-Here is another line with new gramar Here is another line with new gramar mistakes.
+Here is another line with new gramar mistakes.